medic/cht-docs/content/en/apps/tutorials/local-setup.md

 ---
-title: "CHT Local Environment Setup"
+title: "CHT 4.x Local Environment Setup"
 linkTitle: Local Setup
 weight: 1
 description: >
-  Setting up a local environment to build and test CHT applications
+  Setting up a local environment to build and test CHT 4.x applications
 relatedContent: >
-  core/guides/docker-setup
-  core/guides/using-windows
-  apps/guides/hosting/self-hosting
-  apps/guides/hosting/ec2-setup-guide
+  core/overview/docker-setup
+  contribute/code/core/using-windows
+  apps/guides/hosting/3.x/self-hosting
+  apps/guides/hosting/3.x/ec2-setup-guide
 ---

 {{% pageinfo %}}
-This tutorial will take you through setting up a local environment to build and test CHT applications on CHT version 3.9.0.
+This tutorial will take you through setting up a local environment to build and test CHT applications on CHT version 4.x.
 This includes setting up the necessary tools to download and run the CHT public docker image as well as a command line interface tool to manage and build CHT apps.

 By the end of the tutorial you should be able to:

 - View the login page to CHT webapp on localhost
 - Upload default settings to localhost
 {{% /pageinfo %}}

+{{% alert title="Note" %}}
+This guide will only work with CHT 4.x instances.
+See the [3.x App Developer Hosting]({{< ref "apps/guides/hosting/3.x/app-developer" >}}) for setting up comparable 3.x instances.
+{{% /alert %}}

 ## Brief Overview of Key Concepts